 For many young people in care, attending mainstream education may not be the best option, or in some cases, even possible.
-Where education has been disrupted, or a great deal of school has been missed, we can provide the support to the local authority social worker and virtual schools to ensure that all young people can access an appropriate education provision to meet their needs.
-Our foster carers promote and encourage all young people to maintain school, tuition, college as well as apprentices by being proactive in supporting them with homework, attending parent evenings as well as PEP's and any other meeting held.
+Where education has been disrupted, as was the case throughout the Coronavirus outbreak when the carers home schooled the children.
+If a child placed has missed a great deal of school, we can provide the support to the local authority social worker and virtual schools to ensure that all young people can access an appropriate education provision to meet their needs on occasions through Zoom and other social media tools.
+Our foster carers promote and encourage all young people to maintain education or tuition including college as well as apprentices by being proactive in supporting them with homework, attending parent evenings as well as PEP's and any other meetings held face to face as well as via other virtual means (Zoom, Teams).